-- To enroll at any other time; - To enroll for an amount three times greater than your total compensation or \$1.5 million; or - To increase the amount of your current coverage.
+- > To enroll at any other time; - > To enroll for an amount greater than three times your benefits eligible pay or \$1.5 million; or - > To increase the amount of your current coverage.

 You must be actively at work before coverage will be effective.